 Having both nonqualified stock options and nonqualified deferred compensation gives you a tremendous amount of flexibility to optimize your financial planning and tax situation.
 In this article, I explain how I have used the two plans in concert with one another.

-Overseas travel and relocation are increasingly common, but the taxation of internationally mobile employees is complex.
+Taxation for internationally mobile employees can be extremely complex.
 Part 1 introduces the key cross-border topics you must know about equity compensation, including the sourcing and apportioning of income.

-International assignments or relocations can present attractive opportunities for career advancement.
-However, the taxation of equity compensation for mobile employees raises complex issues.
+Taxation for internationally mobile employees can be extremely complex.
 Part 2 looks at specific scenarios, withholding taxes, and tax equalization.